Today’s blogging challenge is to write a post that will solve a reader’s problem that relates to your niche.

 There are two ways you can go about writing your blog posts.
 You can either write about subjects that interest you or you can write articles that your readers are interested in reading.

-Some artists blog because they love to tell their story.
+Some artists blog because they love to tell their stories.
 It is like a journal they share with the world.

 Other artists write blog posts because they enjoy sharing what they have learned over the years.

 If you are selling art, you are running a business, and your primary reason for creating content is to build a following.